dr-matt-smith/pandoc-thesis-template/README.md

 ![](figures/actions_output.png)

-Github actions runs a Linux machine and runs paddownad Latex and builds the PDF from the files !
+Github actions runs a Linux machine and runs [PanDoc](https://pandoc.org/) and [Latex](https://www.latex-project.org/) and builds the PDF from the files !

 ## work on your local machine